 Joe The Lion (Bowie): from "Heroes".
 A 1991 remixed version appeared as a bonus track on the Rykodisc re-release.
 B-side of the 1979 US 'John I'm Only Dancing 1972' remix single (RCA PD 11887).
 Up to 1995, 'Joe The Lion' was played live only on the two Brussels try-outs on 18 and 19-05-83 (the first captured on Cocaine Adds Life (Swastika 1-8-15-4-DB) and Serious Moonlight Tour '83 (ETS 2536/7/8)).
 Two Dallas rehearsals (with Stevie Ray Vaughan still on guitar) also feature this song (26-04 on JR Is Watching You (Scrash SCR 901) and 27-04 on Complete Dallas Rehearsals Vol. 1 (Star Spangled Music SSM003)).
 In 1995/1996, it was regularly played on the US leg of the Outside tour.

 John I'm Only Dancing (Again) (Bowie): released as a single (RCA BOW 4) in an edited version (3'26"); the full length version (6'57") appeared on 12" (RCA BOW 12 4) and later as an bonus track on the Rykodisc version of Young Americans.
-The single version has been re-released only on Rare and an Advanced Listening promo for The Best Of David Bowie 1974/1979.
+The single version has been re-released on Rare, an Advanced Listening promo for The Best Of David Bowie 1974/1979 and Re:Call 2, part of the Who Can I Be Now? set.
 Performed on the second leg of the Diamond Dogs tour (only Los Angeles 05-09-74 is available on Strange Fascination (The Original Masters TOM CD 001/002)) and the Soul Tour (Somebody Up There Likes Me (MIW 20 MW 20) and Infected With Soul Love (Savage Hippo SH 112)).

 Join The Gang (Bowie): from the 1967 David Bowie debut album.
 See the Early Works section.